-The 50-mile East Coast Greenway route in Rhode Island enters the state in the north from Massachusetts on the Blackstone River Bikeway in an historic region that was the birthplace of the American industrial revolution.
-Seven miles of this trail are paved, largely following the right-of-way of the historic Blackstone Canal.
+The nearly 50-mile East Coast Greenway route in Rhode Island enters the state in the north from Massachusetts on the Blackstone River Bikeway in an historic region that was the birthplace of the American industrial revolution.
+Ten miles of this trail are paved, largely following the right-of-way of the historic Blackstone Canal.
 The remainder of the trail to Pawtucket is on road, but scheduled for development.
 Heading south from Pawtucket, the ECG follows a series of well-chosen roadways into Providence, eventually reaching India Point Park at the head of Narragansett Bay.

 To learn more about the trail progress and activities in Rhode Island, visit the RI Committee page.

 For specific information on the Blackstone Greenway (aka Blackstone RIver Bikeway, under development to connect Providence, RI with Worcester, MA), check out this page, courtesy of the Blackstone Heritage Corridor (it will open in a new window).

 ECG Maps and Cue Sheets